oracle/node-oracledb/doc/api.md

 Instead this function returns a stream used to fetch data.

 Each row is returned as a `data` event.
 Query metadata is available via a `metadata` event.
 The `end` event indicates the end of the query results.
-The connection must remain open until the stream is completely read and the `close` event received.
+After the `end` event has been received, the Stream [destroy()][92] function should be called to clean up resources properly.
+Any further end-of-fetch logic, in particular the connection release, should be in the `close` event.
 Alternatively the Stream [`destroy()`][92] method can be used to terminate a stream early.

 For tuning, adjust the value of [`oracledb.fetchArraySize`](#propdbfetcharraysize) or the